Cecco Bravo

-Cecco Bravo (15 November 1601 – 1661) was an Italian painter of the Florentine Baroque school.
-His true name is Francesco Montelatici.
+Cecco Bravo (15 November 1601 – December 1661) was an Italian painter of the Florentine Baroque school.
+His true name was Francesco Montelatici.

 Biography

-He trained with Giovanni Biliverti and was also close to Sigismondo Coccapani.
+He was born in Florence.
+He trained with Giovanni Bilivert and Sigismondo Coccapani.
 In the early 1620s he worked in the studio of Matteo Rosselli.

 By 1629, he had his own independent studio.
 His first recorded work is a fresco of the Virgin, St John & Angels (c.
 1628/9; San Marco, Florence) and a painting of Charity (Annunziata of Florence).
-In 1633, he painted six lunettes with scenes from the Life of the Blessed Bonaventura Bonaccorsi for the church of Santissima Annunziata in Pistoia, continuing a series begun in 1601 by Bernardino Poccetti.
+In 1633, he decorated the church of Santissima Annunziata in Pistoia with six lunettes depicting the Life of the Blessed Bonaventura Bonaccorsi, continuing a series begun by Bernardino Poccetti.
 He painted a frieze depicting children’s Games and stories from Orlando Furioso (c.
 1631) for Villa Corsini a Mezzomonte in Impruneta.